 - Train faculty and staff to recognize signs of depression.
-The Erika's Lighthouse Programs are a good tool for staff to become acquainted with depression from a student's point of view. - Adopt a Student Mental Health Checklist for teachers to use to identify students who may need help. - Communicate appropriate ways for faculty and staff to start a conversation with students of concern using a shared vocabulary and, if necessary, connect them to school support services using a common Student Intervention Language for Teachers. - Establish a Student Assessment Protocol to address the concerns of a faculty or staff member about a student. - Help classroom teachers develop a support system within the classroom for students suffering from depression. - Develop a protocol for taking immediate action if a student is in danger of taking their life, self-injury or injury to others. - Provide a "safe haven" (e.g., the school nurse or mental health office or the principal's office) for students who are experiencing emotional difficulties during the day.
+The Erika's Lighthouse Programs are a good tool for staff to become acquainted with depression from a student's point of view. - Adopt a Student Mental Health Checklist for teachers to use to identify students who may need help.
+Communicate appropriate ways for faculty and staff to start a conversation with students of concern - using a shared vocabulary and, if necessary, connect them to school support services using a common Student intervention Language for Teachers.

+Establish a Student Assessment Protocol to address the concerns of a faculty or staff member about a - Establish a student Assessment Protocol to address the concerns of a faculty of staff member about a student.
+Help classroom teachers develop a support system within the classroom for students suffering from - Help classroom teachers develop a support system within the classroom for students suffering from depression. - Develop a protocol for taking immediate action if a student is in danger of taking their life, self-injury or injury to others. - Provide a "safe haven" (e.g., the school nurse or mental health office or the principal's office) for students who are experiencing emotional difficulties during the day.